 Princeton offers several outstanding performing ensembles.
 Over the past seasons local audiences have heard performances of Mahler symphonies (1,2,3,4,5,6,9), Stravinsky ballets (Petrouchka, The Rite of Spring), Bach passions and masses (St. Matthew, St. John, B minor mass) and jazz artists such as Jon Faddis, Jimmy Heath, Slide Hampton, and the Juilliard Jazz Ensemble.
 Each of these groups also enjoys an ambitious international touring schedule.

 The teaching staff at Princeton includes highly respected performers from the New York-Philadelphia area, allied with such institutions as the New York Philharmonic, New Jersey Symphony, and the Metropolitan Opera.
-The award-winning Brentano Quartet is in residence.
+SŌ Percussion is the Edward T. Cone performers in residence.
 Master classes have been taught by pianists Lang Lang and Emmanuel Ax; jazz artists Terence Blanchard, Phil Woods, and Bob Mintzer; and, in 2009, baritone Thomas Hampson.

 Students in the program receive a full subsidy for the cost of private lessons with Princeton teachers.
 Some funds are also available for summer music study.